hermflink/3320VCF/README.md

 # 3320VCF
 Kicad project files of a CEM3320/AS3320 based VCF.
-Part of a modular DIY synth project, other modules to follow in other project folders.
+Part of a modular DIY synth project, other modules to follow in other repositories.

 Used the Audio.lib from https://kicad.github.io/symbols/Audio to extend the Kicad library for the AS3320 component.